MOS 92F Petroleum Supply Specialist

 Qualifying for MOS 92F

 As with any Army job, first, you'll take the Armed Services Vocational Aptitude Battery (ASVAB) tests.
-For need a score of 86 in the clerical (CL) aptitude area and an 85 in the operators and food (OF) segment.
+You'll need a score of 86 in the clerical (CL) aptitude area and an 85 in the operators and food (OF) segment.

 Unlike some military jobs, you don't need a Department of Defense security clearance for MOS 92F, but you need normal color vision and have to have a valid state driver's license.